-The subconscious mind of your child is very susceptible and open right before going to bed and right after waking up in the morning.
+The subconscious mind of your child is very susceptible to guided relaxation right before going to bed and right after waking up in the morning.

 Take advantage of this special time and remind your child how wonderful he or she is, how much he’s loved and how very proud of him you are.
 These affirmations can make a world of difference to your child, and can help ease stress and worries.